Approach to Gifted Education

 We deemphasize traditional grading and test scores in exchange for depth and complexity of content.

 MIS understands that giftedness can present in many forms, and sometimes doesn’t look like the traditional “high-achiever”.
-We invite you to watch the 6 Types of Gifted Learners video to learn more about how giftedness can present.
+We invite you to take the 6 Types of Gifted Learners quiz to discover how how giftedness can present, and attend our webinar Unlocking Potential: Understanding Gifted Learning to find how to support your gifted learner.

 We are equally committed to serving gifted students from historically marginalized groups who are frequently overlooked for academic opportunities.